Breaking Into China: Seizing Opportunities and Mitigating Risks (Part 2)

 Chinese consumers are more active in the pre-purchase process, often engaging retailers online with questions or concerns.

-Finally, an emerging customer-service opportunity may await savvy retailers: customer loyalty programs.
-According to recent Nielsen research, nearly 90% of Chinese consumers would buy (and buy again) from retailers that offer loyalty programs over retailers that would not.
-Based on customer participation rates—especially compared to rates in India and Southeast Asia—loyalty programs in China appear to still be in their nascent days.
+Finally, an emerging customer-service opportunity may await savvy retailers: customer loyalty programmes.
+According to recent Nielsen research, nearly 90% of Chinese consumers would buy (and buy again) from retailers that offer loyalty programmes over retailers that would not.
+Based on customer participation rates-especially compared to rates in India and Southeast Asia-loyalty programmes in China appear to still be in their nascent days.

 This differentiator could generate interest, and repeat business, for a Western brand keen to make a splash in the market.

 China's middle class is growing in influence and affluence.
 E-commerce, particularly mobile e-commerce, is achieving widespread adoption.
 Chinese consumers of all ages, from millennials to grandparents, are spending more money and time online than ever before.